Hey there! Welcome to this Bitstamp Review.

 How To Start Trading On Bitstamp

-Get RegisteredRegister.
+To do this, go to Bitstamp’s homepage and select Register.
 Registration is quick and easy.
 Just fill in the information shown below.

 Next, you’ll receive an email.
 The email will contain a link where you must change your password.
 You’ll also be given the option to set up two-factor authentication.
 Do it!

 As you can see, Bitstamp has its own PDF guide to authentication so there is no excuse not to use it!

 To complete the first stage, go to Settings then Verify Account and Identity Verification.
 Next, choose Personal Account Verification.
 You’ll now need to upload your driver’s license or passport, as well as a proof-of-address, like a gas bill.

 The second stage of verification involves getting a code sent to your phone.
 To do this, go to Settings then Verify Account and Phone Number Verification.

 Once you have completed this stage your account will be fully verified and you’ll be ready to start trading!

 The easiest way to make your first crypto trade is with a credit card.
 All you have to do is select the Buy/Sell icon and then choose Credit Card Purchases.
-The example below shows a credit card purchase of 50 US Dollar’s worth of Bitcoin.
+The example below shows a credit card purchase of 50 US dollars’ worth of Bitcoin.

 You’ll be asked to enter your details in the same way you would if you were buying something with Amazon or Ebay.